How to Finger Crochet a Bag: No Hook, No Problem

 Quick Answer

 A finger crochet bag pattern is a simple crochet project that uses your fingers instead of a crochet hook to create a trendy, textured bag in under two hours.
 All you need is super bulky yarn, scissors, and your hands.
-This technique is perfect for absolute beginners because it eliminates the learning curve of handling a hook.
+This technique works well for absolute beginners because it eliminates the learning curve of handling a hook.

 At a Glance